 WordPress was originally designed for bloggers to manage content.
 One significant benefit of operating a WordPress website is the vast array of third-party templates and themes at your disposal.
 Among these, some are available for free, while others may require a purchase.
 Nevertheless, when opting for a third-party theme, it's worth noting that you become dependent on the developers to consistently update their themes in line with the evolving WordPress versions.

-While there is a vast array of themes to choose from, and like HubSpot, no limitations with what a developer can do through clever CSS and HTML coding the issue, what WordPress had, was that the underlying database had a single content zone for each page.
-The Guttenberg update that allowed a more flexible way of laying out content has helped a lot, but WordPress still suffers from the need to create complex custom fields and a less than user friendly back-end administration experience in order to provide a modern and beautiful front end experience that can flex to page needs.
-While Drag and Drop designers like Elementor have now thankfully fallen out of fashion because of the control and code issues created, there is still inflexibility caused by the legacy of WordPress’ modest blog beginnings.
+While there is a vast array of themes to choose from, and like HubSpot, no limitations with what a developer can do through clever CSS and HTML coding, the issue WordPress had was that the underlying database had a single content zone for each page.
+The Guttenberg update that allowed a more flexible way of laying out content has helped a lot, but WordPress still suffers from the need to create complex custom fields and a less-than-user-friendly back-end administration experience to provide a modern and beautiful front-end experience that can flex to page needs.
+While drag-and-drop designers like Elementor have now thankfully fallen out of fashion because of the control and code issues created, there is still inflexibility caused by the legacy of WordPress’ modest blog beginnings.

 Personalisation